rsc1975/micropython-sht30/README.md

 print('Temperature:', temperature, 'ºC, RH:', humidity, '%')
 ```

-There is another method, `measure_int()`, that returns 4 integer values, no floating point operation is done, the four values are:
+There is another method, `measure_int()`, that returns 4 integer values, **no floating point operation is done**, designed
+for environments that doesn't support floating point operations, the four values are:

 Temperature (integer part), Temperature (decimal part), RH (integer part), RH (decimal part)

 For intance, if the `measure()` method returns `(21.5623, 32.0712)` the `measure_int()` method would return: `(24, 56, 32, 7)` The decimal